AhmedN11/Python-School-Project/README.md

 We apply three Machine Learning algorithms ( Logistic Regression, K-Nearest Neighbours, Decision Tree).
 And finally we evaluate these models in terms of accuracy, f1-score and other performance mesures.

-The dataset is taken from the Kaggle Website and it has a total of 284,807 transactions, and can be downloaded from [here](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud "Dataset download link").
+The dataset is taken from the Kaggle Website and it has a total of 284,807 transactions, and can be downloaded [here](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud "Dataset download link").